multiple-states/bread-butter/README.md

 1. Import the default styles into your modules.less file
 2. Include the php file within your markup
 3. Include the .js file (still working on this)
-4. Add your file to the copy task in gruntfile.js and run the default grunt task.
-(This will ensure your snippet will be included in your production)
+4. Add your file to the copy task in gruntfile.js
+5. Add your snippet.js file to the ugilfy task in gruntfile.js
+6. Run the default grunt task

 Other useful stuff: